District Rotaract Representative

 Background

-First introduced in 1978-1979, a District Rotaract Representative provides a vital link between Rotaractors, Rotaract clubs, Rotary in their districts and Rotaract Great Britain and Ireland.
+A District Rotaract Representative provides a vital link between Rotaractors, Rotaract clubs, Rotary in their districts and Rotaract Great Britain and Ireland.

 This overview of the role of the DRR, along with the District Rotaract Committee and Rotaract Great Britain and Ireland, brings together key guidance and policy drawn from sources including the Rotaract Handbook, the Rotary Code of Policies and Rotaract Great Britain and Ireland Bylaws.
 Its purpose is to support District Governors in establishing, empowering, and effectively working with DRRs.